laracastro09/Azure-Honeypot-RDP/README.md

 # Azure Honeypot RDP Lab
-This project simulates a real-world threat scenario by deploying a cloud-based honeypot in Microsoft Azure.
-The purpose of this lab was to gain hands-on experience in threat detection and telemetry analysis against exposed cloud resources using enterprise SIEM tools.
+This project emulated a real-world cybersecurity threat scenario by deploying a honeypot virtual machine (VM) within the Microsoft Azure cloud environment.
+The objective was to develop hands-on experience in detecting, analyzing, and visualizing threat activity targeting publicly accessible cloud assets using enterprise-grade SIEM capabilities.

-I configured a deliberately vulnerable virtual machine (VM) exposed to the public internet to simulate an unprotected endpoint.
-Security event logs were collected using a monitoring agent, centralized in a log analytics workspace, and integrated Microsoft Sentinel for threat detection and monitoring.
-Using Kusto Query Language (KQL) and geolocation enrichment, I analyzed failed Remote Desktop Protocol (RDP) login attempts and visualized attacker origins across the globe.
+A deliberately unprotected Windows VM was exposed to the internet to simulate a vulnerable endpoint.
+Security telemetry was collected via the Azure Monitor Agent, forwarded to a centralized Log Analytics Workspace, and ingested into Microsoft Sentinel for monitoring.
+Kusto Query Language (KQL) and a custom IP geolocation dataset were used to analyze failed Remote Desktop Protocol (RDP) login attempts and map attacker origin points.

+This lab aligns with core NIST Cybersecurity Framework 2.0 controls (Identify, Protect, and Detect) by demonstrating risk assessment, continuous telemetry collection, and enriched event analysis to improve threat visibility.

 <p align="center">
     <img src="https://github.com/user-attachments/assets/9907cae3-b29e-4503-b867-dd2a2c1a0606" alt="Azure Honeypot Lab Architecture" width="850">